jpcolomer/PositiveNegativeTimeEntity/README.md

 One simple option that I didn't experiment is using Bigrams.

-But I think that to correctly address the problem of multiple time entities I would have to use a dependency tree and extract information from the edges of the graph.
+But I think that to properly address the problem of multiple time entities I would have to use a dependency tree and extract information from the edges of the graph.
 Unfortunately, I still don't know how to do this.